chriskirknielsen/dotcom-2024/src/content/projects/markdown-it-codewrap/index.md

 }
 ```

-I wrote [an article about this implementation](/blog/markdown-it-codewrap) if you're interested!
+I wrote [an article about this implementation](/blog/markdown-it-codewrap) if you’re interested!